williamahdevine/cache-run/README.md

 ## Code Examples

-You will encounter roadblocks and problems while developing your project.
-Share 2-3 'problems' that your team encountered.
-Write a few sentences that describe your solution and provide a code snippet/block that shows your solution.
-Example:

 **Problem 1: Assigning Images to Coupons/their Cardview**

 The team found it difficult to conceptualize passing images from a coupon to the RecyclerView card corresponding to that coupon.